benattal/neural-radiance-caching/README.md

 ### [Website](https://benattal.github.io/flash-cache/) |  [Paper](https://benattal.github.io/flash-cache/flash_cache.pdf)

-*Neural Inverse Rendering from Propagating Light*, or *InvProp* is an extension of this idea, which models time-resolved light transport via *time resolved radiance caching*, and performs inverse rendering from ultrafast videos that capture light in flight.
+*Neural Inverse Rendering from Propagating Light*, or *InvProp* is an extension of this idea, and of the paper [*Flying with Photons: Rendering Novel Views of Propagating Light*](https://anaghmalik.com/FlyingWithPhotons/gallery.html), which models time-resolved light transport via *time resolved radiance caching*, and performs inverse rendering from ultrafast videos that capture light in flight.

 # Installation